 I'm a big fan of sinawali personally - I wrote two posts about it HERE and HERE - but it's not the end-all and be-all of what we do.
 In fact, there's plenty of FMA styles out there that don't use these drills at all.

 Even some people who learned it live from a teacher in a seminar might mis-represent their training.
-It is VERY common for people to attend a one or two-day Dan Inosanto seminar as some dude in the crowd, and then claim they "trained under" Guro Inosanto and try to pass off a seminar attendance certificate as proof.
+It is VERY common for people to attend a one or two-day Dan Inosanto seminar, just as a regular person in the crowd, and then claim they "trained under" Guro Inosanto and try to pass off a seminar attendance certificate as proof.

 Going to a single two-day seminar with a hundred other people is not "training under" anybody.
 If they wouldn't recognize you on the street, they're NOT your teacher.